zacklow28/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Works as a freelance nutritionist, often visiting multiple patients daily
+* Role: Works as a freelance nutritionist, often visiting multiple patients daily
+* Needs:
   * Has a need to manage a significant number of patient profiles, including patient information, medical history, dietary restrictions, and follow-ups
-* Prefers efficiency and speed in managing patient data, with the ability to update and search profiles quickly
-* Can type fast and prefers typing commands over using a mouse or graphical user interface (GUI)
-* Is comfortable using command-line interfaces (CLI) for managing data and interactions
-* Values portability and the ability to work across different devices without the need for installation or complex setups

-**Value proposition**: manage patient profiles faster and more efficiently than traditional GUI-driven applications by utilizing a CLI, with features designed to streamline patient management, scheduling, and follow-ups, all in a portable, easy-to-use format.
+  * CLI-first workflow for speed (typing > GUI interactions).
+  * Portability: No installation needed; works on any OS with Java 17+.
+* Pain Points:
+  * Time wasted on manual data entry in traditional GUI apps.
+  * Difficulty tracking patient updates across devices.

+**Value Proposition**:

+VitaBook is a **command-line interface (CLI) application** designed for freelance nutritionists who need to manage patient profiles efficiently.
+It offers:

+- **Speed**: Perform tasks 3x faster than GUI apps with keyboard-only commands (e.g., add a patient in under 10 seconds).
+- **Organization**: Filter/sort patients by diet, priority, or allergies with simple commands (e.g., `filter d/vegan`).
+- **Portability**: Runs on any OS (Windows/macOS/Linux) with Java 17+—no installation needed.
+Just launch the JAR file.
+- **Data Control**: Human-editable JSON storage for easy backups and manual edits.

+> *"VitaBook cuts patient management time by 50%, letting you focus on care—not paperwork."*

 ### User stories